Channel-0-News/.github/profile/README.md

 ## About Us

-Channel 0 News is dedicated to providing comprehensive news reporting on [specific topics, e.g., local events, politics, technology, culture].
+Channel 0 News is dedicated to providing comprehensive news reporting on MakeCode.
 We believe in the importance of a free press and strive to uphold journalistic integrity while fostering open dialogue.

 ## Our Coverage